ConanXie/koa2-login-example/README.md

 3. the password your email provided for third parties

 ## Start
-This project needs Node.js v7.0.0 or later versions and MongoDB.
+This project needs Node.js v7.0.0(or later versions), MongoDB and Redis.
 ```
 $ yarn install
 ```